Gerald Matticks: From rags to riches

 Increasingly prosperous, Matticks began investing in legitimate businesses and became the owner of a trucking firm, a cattle farm and a beef wholesaling company.
 Matticks relocated with his family to a rural nine-building estate outside of the city near La Prairie.
 In southwestern Montreal, Matticks became celebrated for dressing up as Santa Claus every Christmas to hand out free food to the poor.
 Matticks in particular was known for handing out frozen chickens and turkeys for Christmas and Thanksgiving, of which he seemed to possess an endless supply.
 At the annual St. Patrick's Day parade, Matticks would ride in a float and throw out dollars to the crowds, adding to his popularity with the people of Montreal.

-Matticks is a devout Catholic.
+Matticks was a devout Catholic.
 His parish priest, Father Marc Mignault, has praised him for his generosity, saying that Matticks paid to have the leaking roof of his church repaired for free.
 Father Mignault argues that Matticks was a fundamentally decent and good man.
 A different picture of Matticks was presented by Commander André Bouchard, the head of Montreal police's Major Crimes Unit.
 Bouchard stated that, starting in the 1980s, "people were literally sniffing it [cocaine] right there on the bar and on the tables, even on boards' bellies.
 I mean they weren't even hiding it in the toilets...
 So we said, 'Wait a minute, how the fuck is all this shit coming in?'
 And that's when the name Matticks kept popping up.
 We'd bust a [drug] dealer downtown and he'd give up a name.
 It was always Gerry Matticks and the West End Gang."
 In 1992, when Allen Ross was convicted of drug charges in the United States, Matticks replaced him as leader of the West End Gang.

 Due to their control over the Port of Montreal, the West End Gang to a large extent also controls the supply of illegal drugs imported into Canada, making them critical players in the Montreal underworld.
 Matticks came to be known as the "door to the port of Montreal."
 Canadian criminologist Steven Schneider wrote: "By the 1990s, Gerald Matticks was a millionaire with investments in various legitimate businesses including a transport company, a meat wholesaling business and a restaurant...All the while he was a cunning and circumspect drug smuggler, importing thousands of kilos of hashish and cocaine, which he wholesaled through his own network, supplying the elite of Quebec's underworld – the Hells Angels, the Rock Machine, the Rizzuto family, as well as Asian and Russian criminal groups."
 Sidney Peckford, the last director of the Canada Ports Police before the force was abolished in 1997, stated in an interview: "We knew about him [Matticks] and we knew about the people he controlled.
 I had intelligence reports coming out of my ass."